Tibetan Plateau, China

-By Air to Lhasa Travel by air to Lhasa is the most convenient but it offers little time to acclimatise to the altitude.
+Getting There Travel by air to Lhasa is the most convenient but it offers little time to acclimatise to the altitude.
 We recommend that you spend one or two days in Lhasa before undertaking any rigorous walking tours.
 The Lhasa Gonggar Airport (LXA) connects with major destinations in China as well as Kathmandu in Nepal.
 The airport is 38 km from Lhasa city.

-By Train to Lhasa Another option these days is to travel by an air-conditioned train to Lhasa, the highest rail journey in the world.
+Another option these days is to travel by an air-conditioned train to Lhasa, the highest rail journey in the world.
 The average altitude along the Tibet railway is 4,600m with temperatures dipping down to -30C.
 The oxygen in the air is about half of what it is at sea level.
 The train journey takes about 45 hr from Beijing and 48 hr from Shanghai.

-The best time to visit Lhasa is in summer and autumn (March to October) when the weather is warm.
+When to go The best time to visit Lhasa is in summer and autumn (March to October) when the weather is warm.
 During spring and winter, it can be windy and extremely cold.
 Lhasa has a reputation of “sunlight city” with long sunny days all year round.

 High Altitude: Travelling in Tibet is an adventure involving high altitude and can be strenuous.
 While most visitors have only minor effects from altitude, we strongly advise the guests to consult their doctor for advice before travel.
 Mild headaches, loss of appetite, insomnia, and stomach disorders can take place in the process of acclimating.
 We strongly advise that you read more on altitude sickness.